sarathchandrikak/Business-Analyst/SQL/FIFA Analysis/Readme.md

         * How many players have joined their respective clubs yearly?
 ## 📍 Analysing the data and creating a table structure for MySQL
       * Check the datatypes of columns of csv file which further helps in table creation in MySQL.
-## 📍 Loading data into SQL
+## 📍 Loading data into SQL, Analysing and Querying
-      * Refer here for the queries on database creation and loading the data to SQL.
+      * Refer [here]{https://github.com/sarathchandrikak/Business-Analyst/blob/main/SQL/FIFA%20Analysis/analysis.sql} for the queries on database creation and loading the data to SQL.
-## 📍 Analysing and Querying
-      *